DenisV2103/ruedata-test/README.md

 ﻿# Ruedata Tets

-This Proyect is a transaction recorder Aplication using React.JS
+This project allows you to enter and create lists of pets and upload them to a CRUD API using React.JS

 ### Functionalities:
 1. Create Pets.